On the Effect of Pretraining Corpora on In-context Learning by a Large-scale Language Model: Experimental Results

 Figure~\ref{fig:performance_by_nppl} presents the scatter plots of PPL ($x$-axis) and in-context few-shot learning performance ($y$-axis) on five downstream tasks for single corpus models and the \texttt{ALL} model.
 In Figure \ref{fig:performance_by_nppl}, we normalized in-context few-shot learning performance by dividing \texttt{ALL} model performance for calibrating various task metrics.
 Because we observe less explicit tendency of correlation between validation perplexity and in-context performance, we argue that it is difficult to hypothesize better perplexity assures emerging of in-context few-shot learning ability.

-According Table \ref{table:result1}, \texttt{Blog} model shows both lowest PPL and best in-context learning performance, and \texttt{Ency} model shows both highest PPL and worst in-context learning performance.
+According to Table \ref{table:result1}, \texttt{Blog} model shows both the lowest PPL and the best in-context learning performance, and \texttt{Ency} model shows both the highest PPL and the worst in-context learning performance.
 On the contrary, while \texttt{Cafe} model and \texttt{KiN} model shows the second and third lowest PPL, in-context few-shot learning ability was not observed.
-These results show that perplexity does not serve as a strong predictor of in-context few-shot learning performance in comparing models trained using different corpora.
-Table \ref{table:result1} also shows that corpus size affects in-context few-shot learning performance more than PPL. \texttt{Blog} 27B performs quite worse than \texttt{Blog}, but PPL relatively does not decrease much.
+These results show that the perplexity does not serve as a strong predictor of in-context few-shot learning performance in comparing models trained using different corpora.
+Table \ref{table:result1} also shows that the corpus size affects in-context few-shot learning performance more than PPL. \texttt{Blog} 27B performs notably worse than \texttt{Blog}, but PPL relatively does not decrease as much.

 Speaking of zero-shot results, it seems Table \ref{table:result1-zero} shows that in-context zero-shot learning performances relatively more correlate with perplexity than the few-shot cases.
 Nevertheless, \texttt{Modu} still has both relatively high perplexity and relatively high in-context zero-shot learning performances.